hydraulic-institute/edb/source/06_section-VI/03_combined.md

 # Parallel and Series System Implications

 The overall effect on the system behavior when adding pumps in parallel depends on the type of system, i.e. the shape of the system curve.
-For friction dominated system (steep system curve) the bring additional parallel pumps online may not change the operating point (more flow or head) much.
+For friction dominated systems, (steep system curve) bringing additional parallel pumps online may not change the operating point (more flow or head) much.
 Conversely, adding more parallel pumps to a system that is dominated by static head (flatter system curve) will have a greater effect on the operating point.

 ![](./pumps-parallel.png "")